pvarvia/mgpr/README.md

 =================================================
 ![license](https://img.shields.io/badge/Licence-GPL--3-blue.svg)

-R package for multivariate Gaussian process regression
+An R package for multivariate Gaussian process regression

 To cite the package use `citation()` from within R: